DjangoGirls/tutorial/code_editor/README.md

 ## Atom

-Atom is a rather new code editor created by [Github](http://github.com/).
+Atom is rather new code editor created by [Github](http://github.com/).
 It's free, open-sourced, easy to install and use editor, but available only for Mac OS X for now.
 It'll be available for other systems in the future.

 [Download it here.](https://atom.io/)